 Wrong, sun cream, sunscreen, sun block, whatever term you want to call it, must be re-applied on average around every 2 hours for the most effective sun protection.
 Sunscreen washes off, you sweat it off, you move it off with clothing or activity and worst of all your body can absorb many of the active ingredients that block UV radiation.
 That is especially true when using chemical sunscreen.

-Sunscreen simply loses it’s effectiveness over a period of time on your skin and that applies to everyone.
-After two hours of swimming, protection from SPF 100 sunscreen is now very minimal, probably almost nothing and you will be easily burned.
-This would be the same with SPF 30, SPF 50 or SPF 10,000 sunscreen.
+Sunscreen simply loses its effectiveness over a period of time on your skin, and that applies to everyone.
+After two hours of swimming, protection from SPF 50 sunscreen is now very minimal, probably almost nothing and you will be easily burned.
+This would be the same with SPF 30, SPF 100 or SPF 10,000 sunscreen.

 Higher SPF ratings do not translate to longer times between re-application of your sunscreen.

-Nearly every sunscreen in existence, regardless of their SPF rating, recommend that you re-apply every two hours.
-That could also have something to do with the US FDA regulations requiring sunscreen labeling include this on every product.
+Nearly every sunscreen in existence, regardless of the SPF rating recommends that you re-apply every two hours.
+That could also have something to do with the USFDA regulations requiring sunscreen labeling include that warning on every product.

 SPF Rating In Summary

 Are you ready to do a quick recap on high SPF ratings, no exams we promise, just answers and a gold star at the end?

 High SPF Ratings DO